stjudecloud/docs/docs/guides/data/types-of-data.md

 #### BAM files

-In St. Jude Cloud, we stored aligned sequence reads in the ubiquitous BAM file format.
-For more information on SAM/BAM files, please refer to the [SAM/BAM specification][bam-spec].
+In St. Jude Cloud, we store aligned sequence reads in BAM file format for whole genome sequencing, whole exome sequencing, and RNA-seq.
+(For more information on SAM/BAM files, please refer to the [SAM/BAM specification][bam-spec].)
+For research samples, we require the standard 30X coverage for whole genome and 100X for whole exome sequencing.
+For clinical samples, we require higher coverage, 45X, for whole genome sequencing due to tumor purity issues found in clinical tumor specimens.
+For RNA-Seq, since only a subset of genes are expressed in a specific tissue, we require 30% of the exons to have 20X coverage in order to ensure that at least 30% of the expressed genes have sufficient coverage.

 ##### Whole Genome and Whole Exome
 Whole Genome Sequence (WGS) and Whole Exome Sequence (WES) BAM files were produced by the [Microsoft Genomics Service][msgen] aligned to HG38 (GRCh38 no alt analysis set).
 For more information about how Microsoft Genomics produces BAM files or any other questions regarding data generation, please refer to [the official Microsoft Genomics whitepaper][msgen-whitepaper].